 In a charge for Medicare fraud, the prosecution must prove beyond a reasonable doubt that there was an actual intent to deceive.
 Our duty to you as our client is to refute the evidence presented against you and assert any defenses applicable to your specific case.

 Our law firm has the experience, knowledge, and skill that equip us to efficiently and competently defend you in a charge of Medicare fraud.
 Due to the severity of the penalties that result from a Medicare fraud conviction, it is important that you contact an experienced defense lawyer to get on your case.

 Various Types of Scams

 Sometimes it takes them a long time to do it.
-There’s all kinds of different scams going on out there and it's just a matter of time before the government swings around puts their eyes on someone who's making a lot of money related to the government and taking that money and putting it in pockets that it should not be in.
+There are all kinds of different scams going on out there, and it's just a matter of time before the government swings around put its eyes on someone who's making a lot of money related to the government and taking that money and putting it in pockets that it should not be in.